Essential Guide to Tire Rotation: Extend Life & Improve Safety

 -

-Rotating your tyres is the process of changing the position of a vehicle’s tyres, such as moving the front tyres to the back and the back tyres to the front.
-This is usually done to ensure that all four tyres wear evenly.
-Rotating your tyres ensures that all four tyres wear out at the same rate, extending their lifespan, improving safety, and saving money in the long run.
+Tire Rotation is the process of changing the position of a vehicle’s tires, such as moving the front tires to the back and the back tires to the front.
+This is usually done to ensure that all four tires wear evenly.
+Tire Rotation ensures that all four tires wear out at the same rate, extending their lifespan, improving safety, and saving money in the long run.
 It helps in ensuring the longevity of the vehicle and makes it a comfortable ride for a long journey.

 Tyre rotation is typically performed as part of routine vehicle maintenance, and it is recommended that you rotate your tyres every 6,000 to 8,000 miles, or as recommended by the manufacturer.
 Tyre rotation, along with regular maintenance, can help prevent uneven wear and extend the lifespan of your tyres, reducing the risk of a tyre puncture and ensuring a comfortable ride during long journeys.